wp-plugins/setmore-plus/readme.txt

 }
 `

-Need more help?
+Need help?
 Use the [support forum](http://wordpress.org/support/plugin/setmore-plus) or [contact me](http://www.wpmission.com/contact).

+= Leave no trace?
+What's that about? =

+Some plugins and themes don't fully uninstall everything they installed - things like settings, database tables, subdirectories.
+That bugs me.
+Sometimes, it bugs your WordPress too.

+So this plugin will completely remove itself upon deletion.
+Deactivating the plugin will leave the settings intact.
+You can also switch off "Leave No Trace" so the settings remain after deletion, if you want.

 == Changelog ==

+= 2.2 =
+* Added "Leave No Trace" feature.
+* Added uninstall.php, a best practice.
+* Object-oriented refactor.

 = 2.1 =
 * Improved settings page.